-GEMS: Refreshed 2020 Vision for your Trust’s Estate
+GEMS: A Refreshed Vision for your Trust’s Estate

-Ahead of the release of ESFA’s refreshed guide for Good Estate Management for Schools, I’ve prepared a quick digest to highlight best practice and the funding streams available to schools to help them meet their estate management objectives.
+GEMS update in Spring 2021, as we look to come out of Covid 19 and address our school’s built environment, I’ve prepared a quick digest to highlight best practice and the funding streams available to schools to help them meet their estate management objectives.

 GEMS encourages schools to manage their estates by;

 - Utilising their existing resources to their full potential

 - Identifying and mitigating liabilities